microsoft/DOSA/README.md

 Also, export the `PYTHONPATH` variable so that all the packages can work correctly.
 To add `PYTHONPATH`, write this command on your terminal: `export PYTHONPATH=$PYTHONPATH:<path to cultural_artifacts>`

+### Notebooks
+Please use Jupyter notebooks to run the notebooks residing under `notebooks` directory.
+The vscode notebook does not work as intended.
+To use jupyter notebooks, run this on your terminal: `jupyter-notebook`.

 *Note*
 Make sure that you apply for an access to Llama 2 model.
 Also, we use HuggingFace to download the llama2 model.
 Ensure that you use the same email id as the one that you used to apply for the access to the llama 2 model.
 Generate the `HF_TOKEN` and then store it in the `.env` file